 About the fund

-The Lowes UK Defined Strategy Fund is an actively managed fund comprising a number of defined investment strategies where the potential returns earned within the Fund are typically fixed in nature and linked to the performance of one or more established stock market indices, such as the FTSE 100 Index.
+The Lowes UK Defined Strategy Fund is an actively managed fund comprising a number of defined investment strategies where the potential returns earned within the Fund are typically fixed in nature and linked to the performance of one or more established stock market indices, such as the FTSE 100.

-The Fund is managed by Lowes Financial Management Limited and capitalises upon skills and structured investment selection success enjoyed by Lowes clients, built up over several decades.
+The Fund is managed by Lowes Investment Management Limited and capitalises upon skills and structured investment selection success enjoyed by Lowes clients, built up over several decades.

 Fortem Capital Limited acts as investment adviser to the investment manager, providing information, guidance and assistance with risk management.